vilmarsitiodigital/about/README.md

   <img align="center" src="https://i.imgur.com/uSKHvTy.gif">
 </div> -->

-Hello devs 🙂.
+🙋🏼‍♂️ Hello devs.
 I am a great enthusiast in the programming area, always learning and always looking for new work partnerships.
 I believe in my potential and the potential of each one, I am open to new work methodologies and the strength of teamwork.

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=vilmarsitiodigital&show_icons=true&theme=dracula)